etherchina/solidity-doc-cn/style-guide.rst

     }

-It is recommended that Solidity contracts are fully annontated using `NatSpec <natspec>`_ for all public interfaces (everything in the ABI).
+It is recommended that Solidity contracts are fully annontated using :ref:`NatSpec <natspec>`_ for all public interfaces (everything in the ABI).

-Please see the sectian about `NatSpec <natspec>`_ for a detailed explanation.
+Please see the sectian about :ref:`NatSpec <natspec>`_ for a detailed explanation.